 Most people boarding a jet airline are excited about their upcoming vacation, looking forward to heading home to see family, or are mentally preparing for a business trip.
 Passengers on planes are eager to see their world from a new perspective, or are simply traveling out of necessity to access what would normally be an inaccessible place.
 No one is ever prepared for things to go horrifically wrong in the sky.
 Unfortunately, many plane accidents end with extreme tragedy.
-If you were a victim in any type of aviation crash or even a plane accident that occurred on the ground, Preszler Law Firm is here for you.
+If you were a victim in any type of aviation crash or even a plane accident that occurred on the ground, Preszler Injury Lawyers is here for you.
 Our Ontario airplane accident lawyers have decades of experience litigating complicated and highly emotional aviation accidents, and know how to get results for our clients.
 We have been serving Ontario since 1959, compassionately helping grieving families with wrongful death claims, as well as surviving passengers who have come away with serious and sometimes debilitating injuries.

 Commercial Plane Crashes

 Jet airlines come to mind for most Canadians when they think of flying, and for good reason.
 The vast majority of people who fly do so in commercial jets.
 Commercial aviation has become one of the safest, if not the safest, forms of travel thanks to technology and extreme care of air traffic control.
 In fact, flying commercially is safer than ever.
 In 2017, only two flights out of 35 million resulted in fatalities, according to research by To70 and reported by Quartz.
 However, these numbers change from year to year, of course.
 In 2018, there were over 500 fatalities caused in commercial aviation crashes, according to Reuters.

 Commercial Plane Accidents Not Involving a Crash